isabella232/solutions-geoevent-java/README.md

 </repository>
 ```

-In the example above the url points to the sdk on a local machuine at the path:
+In the example above the url points to the sdk on a local machine at the path:

 C:\geoevent-sdk-10.2.0\repository